itssaifurrehman/ELK-Stack/README.md

 Kibana with version: 7.5.0 (https://www.elastic.co/downloads/kibana)

 Download all these tools and extract them on your machine.
-To run this successfully on your linux machine, you need to have a log file(with .log extension), give its path in logstash configuration (logstash.conf) file and paste this configuration file into /logstash folder.
+To run this successfully on your linux machine, you need to have a log file(with .log extension), give its path in logstash configuration file (logstash.conf) and paste this configuration file into /logstash folder.

 Open three different terminal tabs and open each tool's folder in each tab like elasticsearch, kibana and logstash.
 First run bin/elasticsearch.
-After successfully starting the elasticsearch, go to kibana and run bin/kibana.
-After that, go to Logstash folder and run "bin/logstash -f logstash.conf" this command.
+When elasticsearch is started, switch tab to Kibana and run bin/kibana on terminal.
+After that, go to Logstash folder and run "bin/logstash -f logstash.conf" command from the terminal.

-I have also added an example json file(products-bulk.json) for practicing the queries and the queries which I used to learn this project.
-The queries are of Kibana which when you run the kibana, go to Dev Tools and use them there.
+An example of Json File(products-bulk.json) is added in the poject for practicing the queries of Kibana.
+Kibana queris are also added in the porject.
+To run these queries, go to kibana(http://localhost:5601/) and locate dev tools icon in the left bottom of the webpage and run the queries there.
+You can locate to Elasticsearch at (http://localhost:9200/) and logstash at(http://localhost:9201/)  by default.